Andrewjw91/Big-Data-Pipeline-for-Trending-Youtube-Data/YouTube Project WriteUp.md

 ## Design

-The motivation of this project was to deploy an interactive web application that allows users to easily pull visualizations and insights from the YouTube Trending Video dataset.
+The motivation of this project was to deploy an interactive web application via Streamlit that allows users to easily pull visualizations and insights from the YouTube Trending Video dataset.
 I created algorithms to allow users to return data filtered by video category, date, and country with just a few clicks.
 This application can provide useful insights to marketing/advertising teams that are looking to target specific YouTube channels.
 The geographical filtering also allows useful insight into the differences in media consumption by category between different countries.

 ## Data